mchmarny/daprme/README.md

 ### Other

 1. Download the latest [daprme](https://github.com/dapr-templates/daprme/releases/latest) release for your OS
-2. Move it to your desired in PATH location
+2. Move it to your desired in PATH location (e.g. `/usr/local/bin`)
-   * For Linux/MacOS - `/usr/local/bin`
-   * For Windows, create a directory and add this to your System PATH

 ## Usage